ethereum-optimism/community-hub/src/docs/developers/nodes/intro.md

     pnpm install
     ```

-1. Build the various packages inside of the Optimism Monorepo.
+3. While still in `optimism-no-docker/optimism`, build the various packages inside of the Optimism Monorepo.

     ```bash
     make op-node